-Malayan Banking Berhad (or Maybank), based in Kuala Lumpur, is the largest bank in Malaysia by assets, deposits, loans, market capitalization, number of employees and branches.
-It offers a full array of banking products and services including personal and corporate accounts, home and personal loans, car loans, insurance, debit and credit cards, charge and prepaid cards, SME banking, investment banking, wealth management, online banking, foreign currency exchange and much more.
+Malayan Banking Bhd (or Maybank), based in Kuala Lumpur, is the largest bank in Malaysia by assets, deposits, loans, market capitalization, number of employees and branches.
+It offers a full array of banking products and services including personal and corporate accounts, home and personal loans, car loans, insurance, debit and credit cards, charge and prepaid cards, SME banking, investment banking, wealth management, online banking, foreign exchange and much more.
 With 43,000 employees, it operates about 2,500 offices across all ASEAN markets.
-In 2018, the total assets, revenue and net profit reached US$195 billion, US$5.7 billion and US$1.95 billion, respectively.
+In 2019, the total assets, revenue and net profit reached US$202 billion, US$12.8 billion and US$3.2 billion, respectively.

 CIMB Group Holdings Berhad is the second-largest banking group in Malaysia with assets of US$128.5 billion, deposits of US$90 billion and funds under management of US$20 billion.
 It is also one of the largest Islamic and investment banks in Asia.
 With about 14 million clients, it employs 36,000 people and operates through a network of approximately 800 branches.
 CIMB is a leading ASEAN bank with presence in 16 markets including Southeast Asian countries as well as China, India, Hong Kong, South Korea, the UK and USA.
 CIMB Group Holdings has Baa1 long-term credit rating from Moody’s with stable outlook.
 CIMB Investment Bank and CIMB Bank are rated A3 by Moody’s and A- by S&P.

 Public Bank Bhd